rodolfomarianocy/Tricks-Web-Penetration-Tester/README.md

 https://raw.githubusercontent.com/esetal/nuclei-bb-templates/master/xss-fuzz.yaml

 ## Git Exposed
-The vulnerability known as Git Exposed occurs when the .git directory of a Git repository is left publicly accessible on web servers, allowing an attacker to download the entire project history, including sensitive files, credentials, source code and information that should be restricted, which can lead to the exposure of critical data and facilitate more advanced attacks.
+Git exposed occurs when the .git directory of a Git repository becomes publicly accessible on web servers, allowing an attacker to download the entire project history, including sensitive files, credentials, source code, and information that should be restricted, which can lead to the exposure of critical data and facilitate other chain attacks.

 ### git-dumper
 ```bash
 git-dumper http://site.com/.git .